 Where: 27 Cale Street, SW3 3QP

 Can’t get enough of the Chelsea action?
-Check out our recently published guide to the area here.
+Check out our picks of the best restaurants and bars in the area here.